saschwarz/tech-agilitynerd/content/pelican-fast-site-development.rst

 Overview
 ========

-I've written a lot of detail on every step but it is actually very easy use Pelican for non-blog web sites.
+I've written a lot of detail on every step but it is actually very easy to use Pelican for non-blog web sites.
 Here's how it works:

 #.
 Create a virtualenv and install Pelican and webassets Python packages (I use the same venv for all my Pelican projects).